-Pumpkin or sweet potatoes, what will it be, yesterday the sweet potatoes won in Scalloped Sweet Potatoes with Bacon and Brie.
-Scalloped potatoes is one of my favorite potato recipes (other than really good french fries and mashed potatoes), but I never made them with sweet potatoes, so yesterday was the day.
+Pumpkin or sweet potatoes, what will it be?
+Today the sweet potatoes win, in Scalloped Sweet Potatoes with Bacon and Brie.
+Scalloped potatoes is one of my favorite potato recipes (other than really good french fries and mashed potatoes), but I never made it with sweet potatoes.

-Scalloped potatoes or like the French would say Gratin de pommes de terre a la Dauphinoise – a mouthful, in short Gratin Dauphinoise; a classic dish from the Dauphine region in southeastern France, is usually made with waxy potatoes, like Yukon gold, but this recipe is with sweet potatoes.
+Scalloped potatoes or like the French would say Gratin de pommes de terre a la Dauphinoise – a mouthful, in short Gratin Dauphinoise.
+A classic dish from the Dauphine region in southeastern France, is usually made with waxy potatoes, like Yukon gold.
+This recipe is made with sweet potatoes.
 Challenge: to prevent the sweet potato slices to fall apart.
 The solution is not to slice the too thin and don’t cook them too long.
-But then again, if you prefer a mash potato consistency, by all means slice them thin and cook them soft.
+But if you prefer a mash potato consistency, by all means slice them thin and cook them soft.

 Back in the day, when my interest in cooking grew and my focus on food and nutrition became more intense, I went to Paris with my boyfriend, just for a week or so.
-We visited all the sites, you need to see at least once, we ate a baguette while walking the streets and we went to restaurants where the locals eat.
-We did not follow the recommendations of the hostel, but kept our eyes open during the day, talk to people and figured out where to eat at night.
-Unfortunately, the weather was horrible that week, cold and rain, so most of the time we were soaking wet, running from one building to a coffee shop, to the next building or shopping center, or restaurant.
+We visited all the sites, you need to see at least once.
+We ate a baguette while walking the streets and we went to restaurants where the locals eat.
+We did not follow the recommendations of the hotel concierge, but kept our eyes open during the day, talk to people and figured out where to eat at night.
+I remember that the weather was horrible that week, cold and rainy, so most of the time we were soaking wet.
 We had a blast nevertheless.

-One night I was so cold, that all I could think of was a nice bowl of soup to warm up, so we found a restaurant and I ordered an assiette de legumes, a vegetable soup, at least, that’s what I hoping to get, that’s what I wanted it to be.
+One night I was so cold, that all I could think of was a bowl of soup to warm up.
+We found a restaurant and I looked through the menu, trying to find my soup.
+I ordered an assiette de legumes, a vegetable soup, at least, that’s what I thought I did, because that’s what I so much needed.
 Instead, 5 minutes later, I had a green salad in front of me; assiette=plate, legumes=vegetables, but no hint of soup here, just a salad.
-I was so focused on finding soup, that I wanted this dish to be soup.
+I was so focused on finding soup, that I read what I wanted to read.
 Oh well, that’s how you learn, I guess.